-Showing up for your workout can be hard enough, so the last thing you need is something to deter you once you actually get moving!
-Unfortunately, many people experience joint pain—in their hips or knees, for example—that make working out painful.
+So if you’re someone who experiences joint pain—in your hips or knees, for example—that will make working out painful.
 When you experience pain during exercise, it suddenly becomes more tempting to call it quits and commit to a day on the couch instead.
 But don’t give up!
-While there are many causes of joint pain, there are also plenty of ways to keep it from affecting your workout.
-Let’s explore some common causes of joint pain and then delve into 9 ways to prevent joint pain during your next workout.
+While there are many causes of joint pain, there are many ways to keep your joints healthy.

 While this list is certainly not definitive, here are four of the most likely reasons you may be experiencing joint pain during your workouts.

 Arthritis refers to inflammation of the joints.
 There are more than 100 different types of arthritis, ranging from autoimmune (rheumatoid arthritis) to wear and tear with age (osteoarthritis).
 People can have arthritis in one or multiple joints, and it causes pain to the affected areas.

 For a long time, people thought arthritis sufferers should avoid exercise out of fear it would damage their joints.
 Now, medical professionals know that many arthritis sufferers can actually improve their condition with exercise.
 If you experience joint pain as you age, it’s likely caused by a form of arthritis.

 Like arthritis, tendonitis is also caused by inflammation.
 However, while arthritis refers to inflammation of the tissues that line the joints themselves, tendonitis is inflammation of the tendons, the tissues that connect the bones and the joints.

 Tendonitis is more common in a specific area from overuse; for example, runners often get Achilles tendinitis (along their heel) or patellar tendonitis around their kneecap.
 While it doesn’t directly affect the joint, it can certainly cause pain in the joint.